phil-opp/blog_os/blog/content/second-edition/posts/05-integration-tests/index.md

 ## Hiding QEMU

 We are now able to launch a QEMU instance that writes its output to the serial port and automatically exits itself when it's done.
 So we no longer need the VGA buffer output or the graphical representation that still pops up.
 We can disable it by passing the `-display none` parameter to QEMU.
-The full command now looks like this:
+The full command looks like this:

 ```
 qemu-system-x86_64 \